timbleman/Window_curtain_alarm/README.md

 ## Usage
 ### Setup
 Install the system according to the readme in /3D_objects/.
-Adjust the SSID in the code, compile and upload.
+In this directory there is also a bill of materials.
+You can adjust the SSID and password in the code.
+Compile and upload or just upload the binary.
 Connect a 5V 2A power supply.
+If you have not provided your SSID in the code, you have two options: Firstly, you connect a Serial terminal with 9600 baud rate and enter your data.
+Secondly, you can use WPS if your router supports it.
+Press the WPS button of your router, then the button of the window_curtain_alarm, wait approximately 30 seconds and then restart the ESP.
 Assign a static IP using your router.
-You will need this IP to configure the system.
-The IP is also printed using VCP with 9600 baud at power-up.
+You will need this IP to connect to the system.
+The IP is also printed using VCP at power-up.
 ### Basic controls using TCP sockets
 This alarm can be configured using the telnet protocol.
 Connect using the IP and port 23 with a client of your choice.
 Sending "help" gets a list of example commands.